How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 That’s where homestead and survival come together.

-- 1. Decide What Sort of Roof You Want Over Your Head
+- Pick A Roof Over Your Head

-- 2. Quench Your Thirst With Less Effort
+- How To Quench Your Thirst

-- 5. Accessibility: The Doubled-Edged Sword
+- Accessibility: Doubled-Edged Sword

-- 6. What It Takes To Go From Survive To Thrive
+- Go From Survive To Thrive

-Building a Homestead in 100 Days – Day 1
+Enter your email below to instantly download this Complete Checklist PDF.
+No purchase necessary. 👇 👇↓ Building a Homestead in 100 Days – Day 1

 1. Decide What Sort Of Roof You Want Over Your Head

-The best shelter for your bug out property depends on if it’s private or public land.
-Also, financial resources (as always) will come into play.
+The best shelter for your bug-out property depends on whether it’s private or public land.

-Maybe you purchased a homestead with a small survival cabin already on it.
-That makes this section simple; you can move on to the next section of this article.
 However, you can decide what works best if you have a blank slate or plan to squat on public land.

-- Build a bug out cabin
+- Build a bug-out cabin

 - Park an RV or use any number of camper setups